 Beauty and Communication

 Art as such is a modern concept.
 The idea that it is an endeavour that can be pursued for its own sake only developed in the bourgeois era.
 Yet modern people can recognise art or, perhaps more accurately, artistry (artistic skill) in many of the productions of ancient cultures.
 So, in a broader sense, there's clearly something cross-cultural about art, something that is universal to humans.
 Yet artistic production has had many purposes in history and this remains the case today.
 For example, one motive for art can be to inspire fear.
-This can plausibly be attributed to such culturally disparate artefacts as this traditional Dogon ceremonial mask from Mali and the Spanish artist Francisco Goya's painting Saturn Devouring his Son (ca. 1819-1823).
+This can plausibly be attributed to such culturally disparate artefacts as a traditional Dogon ceremonial mask from Mali and the Spanish artist Francisco Goya's painting, Saturn Devouring his Son (ca. 1819-1823).

 These frightening works epitomise two key aspects of art in general.
 Firstly, they relate to the emotions, in these particular cases in a quite obvious way.
 Secondly, their impact derives from the artist's ability to appeal to the viewer's sense of beauty.
 A poorly executed child's scrawl of the same subject would not have the impact of the painting by Goya, an acknowledged master from whom even Spanish royalty were prepared to commission unflattering but vivid portraits such as this one of Charles IV of Spain and his Family (1800).